 Differences in state law are why 42 states allow civilian ownership of suppressors and eight do not.
-It’s also why of those 42 legal states, only 40 allow hunting with a suppressor.
+It’s also why of those 42 legal states, only 1 state does not allow you to hunt with a suppressor.
 Which brings us to our next topic…

 Which States Allow Hunting with Suppressors?

-If you’re a hunter and a suppressor owner in Connecticut or Vermont, I’ve got some bad news.
-You live in one of the only two states where you can own a suppressor but not hunt with one.
+If you’re a hunter and a suppressor owner in Connecticut, I’ve got some bad news.
+You live in the only two states where you can own a suppressor but not hunt with one.

 Fortunately, the attitude toward the use of suppressors while hunting has been changing in a good way.
-Since 2011, 18 states have legalized hunting with a suppressor.
-Hopefully, the two New England holdouts will come along shortly.
+Since 2011, 19 states have legalized hunting with a suppressor.
+The most recent change was Vermont in 2022.